jace1427/nixos-config/README.md

-# NIXOS*CONFIG
+# NIXOS-CONFIG

 My NixOS configuration, built with flakes and home*manager (as a NixOS module).
-This is a major WIP and gets updated with (breaking) changes often.
+This is a major WIP, so no promises :)

 ## Structure